 Starting a private REIT is an excellent way to raise capital from investors while maintaining the flexibility you need to manage the assets in a way that will increase returns.
 Starting a REIT will also help you scale the size of your portfolio faster than many other options.

 Of course, starting a REIT isn't the best option for every real estate investor.
-Take a careful look at your short- and long-term real estate goals to determine if the REIT structure is right for you.
+Take a careful look at your short- and long-term real estate goals to determine whether the REIT structure is right for you.